 The City of Princeton Municipal Court is serious about serving arrest warrants, and it is suggested that you consider this a serious matter as well.
 It will be costly and embarrassing to be arrested at your home or business.

 Omni / Base Services of Texas

 We are registered with Omni/Base Services of Texas.
 This service provides the Texas Department of Public Safety with the names and driver's license numbers of violators who have outstanding balances with our Court.
-Once your name and driver's license is registered with Omni/Base Services of Texas, you will NOT be able to renew your driver's license until the case has been lawfully dispositioned.
+Once your name and driver's license are registered with Omni/Base Services of Texas, you will NOT be able to renew your driver's license until the case has been lawfully dispositioned.

 If your case has gone into warrant status, your options include:

-- Only cash, Visa, MasterCard, cashier's check or money order will be accepted for warrant payments.
+- Only cash, Visa, MasterCard, cashier's check, or money order will be accepted for warrant payments.
 No personal checks will be accepted.

 - You can also Pay Online.

 - If you post a cash bond for the amount due, you can schedule a court appearance to see the judge about your case.
 When you see the judge, you can enter a plea at that time.
 Additionally, you can ask for a trial, or you can request to take defensive driving or to be put on probation.